-Trigger warning – I may cause a serious amount of butthurt with this blog, but truth be told if it affects you, then it’s probably related to you.
+Trigger warning – I may cause a serious amount of butthurt with this post.
+But truth be told, if it affects you – then it’s probably related to you.

-Here’s the problem – a weekend workshop cannot and will not make you a Jason Bourne, quasi-ninja, bone-crunching, death-dealing operator despite what the instructor on the poster tells you.
+Here’s the problem – a weekend workshop cannot and will not make you a Jason Bourne, quasi-ninja, bone-crunching, death-dealing operator.
+In spite of what the instructor on the poster tells you.
 In fact, in many cases it will only give you a very false sense of security.
 Allow me to explain.
-Shooting, and its less modern cousin – unarmed combatives, is a perishable skill: to do it well you need to practice.
+Shooting, and its less modern cousin – unarmed combatives, is a perishable skill.
+To do it well, you need to practice.
 Drill it in, repeat, sweat, blood and maybe some crying.
-You not only need to drill it in, you also need to maintain proficiency with that skill over time.
+You not only need to acquire the skill, but you also need to maintain proficiency with that skill over time.

-What I have seen are people going to the odd workshop twice a year (kudos to them for seeking training, I am not taking that away) and then believing that with only two to four days training a year they will succeed in becoming the hardest man (or woman) in the room.
-There are various reasons for this: some arrogance, or false advertising by the instructor, or sometimes just plain ignorance.
+What I have seen are people going to the odd workshop twice a year (kudos to them for seeking training, I am not taking that away), and then believing that with only two to four days of annual training they will succeed in becoming the hardest man (or woman) in the room.
+There are various reasons for this.
+Arrogance.
+Or false advertising by the instructor.
+And sometimes just plain ignorance.

-I had a very close friend who passed away last year.
+I remember a very close friend who passed away last year.
 He was serial workshop attendee.
-After attending a few combatives workshops presented by some of South Africa’s best instructors he decided that the time is right to come and convey his knowledge to a few of us.
-It’s safe to say that it did not go well for him: he succeeded in getting the living daylights beaten out of him by a few guys when he tried putting his knowledge to practise.
-Afterwards he admitted to me that he realises now that he still has a long way to go.
+After attending a few combatives courses presented by some of South Africa’s best instructors, he decided that the time was ripe to convey his superior knowledge to the rest of us.
+It’s safe to say that it did not go well for him.
+He succeeded in getting the living daylights beaten out of him when he tried putting his knowledge into practice.
+Afterwards he admitted to me that he realises he still has a long way to go.
 Fantastic!
 Lesson learnt.
 Does that mean that his instructors were bad?
-Of course not: he just did not practise what he was taught.
+Of course not.
+He just failed to practice what he was taught.

-Don’t get me wrong – I think workshops are great, but I also do not think that they are all-encompassing.
-You will still need to practise regularly.
-The workshop shows you what you need to do, but the onus is on you to practise what you have learned.
-Workshops are also used as a marketing tool to pull students into attending a regular class where they will have the opportunity to practice and drill-in the skills on offer.
+Don’t get me wrong – I think workshops are great.
+But I also do not think that they are all-encompassing.
+You will still need to practice regularly.
+The workshop shows you what you need to do, but the onus is on you to practice what you have learned.
+Instructors also use workshops as a marketing tool to pull students into attending regular classes where they will have the opportunity to practice and drill-in the skills on offer.

 You can dryfire your gun at home, or you can go to the range for some actual shooting.
 When it comes to unarmed combatives, you need to fight another human in order to train.
-You can join a club or gym and start sparring with a suitable partner.
+You can join a club or gym, and start sparring with a suitable partner.
 If I had to bet my money on a guy who trains once a week in a fight against a guy who did one workshop in a year: 52 sessions of 1.5 hours equals 78 hours of training.
 A workshop usually offers 12-15 hours.
-Do the math – it is a no-brainer.
+Do the maths.
+It is a no-brainer.

 During the week Rouen works in the security industry designing integrated security solutions.
 In his free time he cultivates his tactical beard, causes butthurt amongst liberals, and helps to run an IDPA club.